cumbof/btcw-py-daemon/README.md

 # btcw-py-daemon

-This is a simple python script that exploits the pybitcoin library to generate public and private keys and make a query to blockchain.info to chaeck if the generated address is in use, retrieving also its balance.
+This is a simple python script that exploits the pybitcoin library to generate public and private keys and make a query to blockchain.info to check if the generated address is in use, retrieving also its balance.

 If an address with a positive balance would be discovered, its private key will be stored in a local database defined by the schema.sql file.